jtoguntoye/Devops-projects-documentation/Automate Infrastructure with IAC using Terraform part-1 project16.md

  ```

  ### Fixing multiple resource blocks
  - We fix the multiple resource blocks creating public subnets using Terraform's **Data Sources**.
-Data sources enable us to fetch information outside if Terraform.
-In this case, AWS
+Data sources enable us to fetch information outside of Terraform, in this case, AWS
  ```
  # Get list of available zones from a region
  data "aws_available_zones" "available" {